egoist/toka/README.md

 Arguements:

 - -d : generate default file (.gitignore)
-- -a : append to a existing file (.gitignore)
+- -a : append to an existing file (.gitignore)

 Example: